 kdesrc-build kdev-php kdev-python

-Make sure your environment is setup correctly according to https://community.kde.org/Frameworks/Building#Runtime_setup.
+Make sure your environment is setup correctly.
 Most notably, ensure that you configured QT_PLUGIN_PATH properly, otherwise KDevelop won't work properly as it is heavily plugin based.

 If you find any compile problems with KDevelop please report them on our developer mailing-list.
 If you find problems while using KDevelop, please report these issues to the bugzilla bug database which is only for bugs (not for compilation issues).

 If you find bugs that cause program to crash and you are going to make bug report out of it, please re-compile the program with debug symbols.
 This is done with the option -DCMAKE_BUILD_TYPE=debug passed to CMake in configuration step.
-Also be sure to update KDevelop and KDevPlatform to newest version, your bug might be already fixed.
+Also be sure to update KDevelop and any separate kdev-* plugin you might use to newest version, your bug might be already fixed.

 Just rerun the kdesrc-build command above to update KDevelop and its dependencies.

 This approach is useful if you just want to compile and use KDevelop5 on your day to day system.
-This works on a Debian system, and probably on Debian derived distributions such as Ubuntu.
+This works on a Debian system, and probably on Debian derived distributions such as Ubuntu or KDE NEON.